Tall Timber (1926 film): Critical

-The Bulletin said "The photography is good, and the picture will stand against the ruck of American films; but the ill-written captions are a handicap.
+The Bulletin also reported that "the photography is good, and the picture will stand against the ruck of American films; but the ill-written captions are a handicap.
 That is a detail of picture-production to which Australian producers need to give better attention."

-Box Office
+Box office

-The same paper later said that "at the box-offices it proved a consistent puller."
+Everyones later stated that the film was a box office success.
+"At the box-offices it proved a consistent puller."

 English release

-The movie was the only film made by Australasian Films from 1925–27 to receive a cinema release in England.
-It counted as a British film under the local quota and was distributed there by Universal.
+The movie was the only film made by Australasian Films between 1925–27 to receive a cinema release in England.
+It counted as a British film under the local quota laws and was distributed there by Universal.

 It was sold to the UK outright for £300.
-Everyone's said this was "a low figure; nevertheless the picture had already earned good money in Australia, and its overseas realisation was a piece of unexpected velvet."
+Everyone's stated this was "a low figure; nevertheless the picture had already earned good money in Australia."
+The film went on to be "a big box office success" in England, according to Everyone's.

+Proposed remake

+In 1932 it was announced Cinesound Productions - a company which evolved out of Australasian Films - would remake Tall Timber, along with another 1920s Australasian Films movie, The Pioneers.
+This was not done.
+However Cinesound did make a new film set in the timber industry, Tall Timbers, which came out in 1937.